In this trip report, I review my flight on British Airways A380 in First Class from Johannesburg to London Heathrow (LHR) in England.

 The inflight entertainment is displayed on the individual giant 23-inch (58 cm) touch-screen that is supported by one hand-held controller.
 There are tons of movies and tv shows to explore, alongside a range of other content, including a much-enhanced flight map and chat sessions with other passengers.

-The British Airways cabin crew ranks among our favourite cabin crews in the world.
+The British Airways cabin crew ranks among our favorite cabin crews in the world.
 The BA crew on this flight was very pleasant, super friendly, always eager to please, and extremely professional.

 First Class cabin passengers can use two, rather small toilets, located directly behind the cockpit and in front of the first row of seats.